-According to Smith, Jesus said that he should join none of the churches because they were “all wrong” and their doctrines “were an abomination” (Joseph Smith-History 1: 19).
+According to Smith, Christ said that he should join none of the churches because they were “all wrong” and their doctrines “were an abomination” (Joseph Smith-History 1: 19).
 He also claimed that an angel had visited him and had led him to golden plates hidden on a hill near Palmyra.
 Smith translated these plates into what is now known as the Book of Mormon.
 At a later point in his life, while as a mayor and a political figure, Smith destroyed a newspaper (the Nauvoo Expositor) because it criticized his use of power and practice of polygamy (1).
-This led to Smith’s arrest and imprisonment.
-He was jailed in Carthage where some 200 men stormed the jail cells and attacked him, shooting him as he tried to escape through a second floor window.
+This led to Smith’s arrest and imprisonment, and while jailed some 200 men stormed the compound.
+They attacked the prophet who, while attempting to avoid being shot, fell to his from a second floor window.

 View of God

 “The Book of Mormon refers in several passages to God, Christ, and the Holy Ghost as “one God,” but Latter-day Saints understand this to mean they are one in mind, purpose, will, and intention.
 Their unity is the same unity of which Christ spoke in his high-priestly prayer following the Last Supper: that his disciples may “be one; as thou, Father, art in me, and I in thee, that they also may be one in us” (John 17:21).
-Hence, Latter-day Saints rarely use the term Trinity, but prefer the title Godhead to refer to the three divine beings who govern our universe in perfect oneness” (8).
+Hence, Latter-day Saints rarely use the term Trinity, but prefer the title Godhead to refer to the three divine beings who govern our universe in perfect oneness” (4).

 View of Jesus Christ